 Change Please started in the United Kingdom and has expanded to eight countries.
-The Charlotte location, which opens Thursday, March 16, will be the first in the U.S.
+The Charlotte location, which opened on March 16, is the first in the U.S.

 Why it matters: Charlotte’s coffee shop will specifically cater to mothers experiencing homelessness.
 It’ll provide childcare for the barista trainees so that the women can “come into our program and focus on themselves … without having to worry about the burden of childcare,” Ryan McMillan, director of Change Please USA, tells me.